Justus Annunen: Colorado Avalanche

 On 30 April 2020, Annunen was signed by his draft club, the Colorado Avalanche, to a three-year, entry-level contract.
 He was assigned to continue his development and tenure with Oulun Kärpät for the 2020–21 season.
 Unable to match his previous seasons numbers, Annunen played in a career high 24 regular season games, collecting seven wins and recording a 2.43 goals-against average and a .880 save percentage.
 He lost both playoff games as seventh-seeded Oulun Kärpät bowed out of the post-season after a quarterfinal defeat to HIFK.
 On 6 May 2021, Annunen was reassigned by the Avalanche to begin his North American career with AHL affiliate, the Colorado Eagles, for the remainder of their season.

 Annunen continued with the Eagles to begin the following 2021–22 season, assigned by the Avalanche to assume the starting goaltender role.
 Adapting to the North American rink and style, Annunen was winless in his first 8 career AHL contests before earning a 5–4 overtime victory against the San Jose Barracuda on 29 October 2021.
 He quickly improved to collect the AHL's November Goaltender of the Month honors in posting a 5–1–2 record.
 On 1 December, Annunen received his first NHL recall on emergency conditions, after starting goaltender Darcy Kuemper went down with injury.
 He joined the Avalanche in time for the second period, assuming the backup duties for the remainder of an 8–2 defeat to the Toronto Maple Leafs.
 Continuing as backup with the Avalanche on their Canadian road trip, on 4 December 2021, Annunen made his NHL debut with the Avalanche, appearing in relief of goaltender Jonas Johansson and allowing two goals on 19 shots including the overtime winner of a 6–5 defeat by the Ottawa Senators.
 Annunen achieved his first NHL win on 6 December when the Avalanche defeated the Philadelphia Flyers 7–5.

 Annunen was called up by the Avalanche during the 2022 Stanley Cup playoffs dressing for 13 May after an eye injury to Darcy Kuemper.
-Annunen dress for two games in the Western Conference Finals when Kuemper had an upper body injury.
+Annunen dressed for two games in the Western Conference Finals when Kuemper had an upper body injury.
 However, he did not play in a game.
 He shared in the team's eventual Stanley Cup win.
-He was given a Stanley Cup ring but did not dress in the finals.
-So his name was not put on the Cup.
+He was given a Stanley Cup ring but did not dress in the finals, resulting in his name not being put on the Cup.

+In the 2024–25 season, Annunen made the Avalanche roster out training camp, solidifying his role as the backup to Alexandar Georgiev.
+Splitting duties with Georgiev through the first two months of the season, Annunen started 9 games and made 11 appearances, posting a 6 wins through the first two months of the campaign.